 The second type is a more complex system of multiple layers and conductive coatings deposited on glass after it has been made.
 This type of low E glass gives heat rejection of 30% -50% in addition to reducing heat loss.

-Adding window film can drastically increase the heat rejection.
+Adding window film can drastically increase heat rejection.
 Also, on average, low E glass only filters 56% of the damaging UV rays, while our films have the ability to filter 99.9%.
 The combination of Low E glass and window film can be the best overall system in some climates.

-Although there are some obvious guidelines in determining what, if any, effect window film will have on a plant (for instance, dark green plants need more light than lighter colored ones), there is a simple test which can be done prior to film installation; that is, merely move the plant to an area with less sunlight for a few days.
+Although there are some obvious guidelines in determining what, if any, effect window film will have on a plant (for instance, dark green plants need more light than lighter colored ones), there is a simple test that can be done prior to film installation; that is, merely move the plant to an area with less sunlight for a few days.
 In addition, most nurseries or local agriculture agencies can advise you whether a particular plant needs closer to maximal or minimal light.

 And no, not all films are designed to look that way.
-With the advances in manufacturing techniques in recent years, the option of having an energy efficient film with little or no color that is virtually invisible and neutral in appearance is now available.
+With the advances in manufacturing techniques in recent years, the option of having an energy-efficient film with little or no color that is virtually invisible and neutral in appearance is now available.

 Sunlight is basically made of three elements: